 To be legally eligible to play at Borgata, players must be at least 21 years of age, and physically located within New Jersey.

 It is a legal requirement that players be physically present in New Jersey in order to access Borgata’s NJ poker site.
 Operators have to comply with this under the terms of their licenses and they employ geolocation trackers to ensure players are within state boundaries.

 Geolocation is a combination of technological methods that online gaming providers use to determine the location of a device that is connected to the internet.
 If your device is determined to be outside of jurisdictional boundaries, you will be excluded from playing.
 These days geolocation tools are extremely accurate.

 Virtual Private Networks (VPNs) should not be used to play at Borgata from outside of New Jersey.
 Detection tools are very sophisticated, and you are likely to get caught eventually, if not immediately.
 If you are caught, you will probably have any funds confiscated and receive a lifetime ban, which will be particularly frustrating if your state ever does regulate online gaming.

-At the moment Borgata Poker is only live in New Jersey.
-It is keen to launch in Pennsylvania and Michigan, but these states are not currently part of any interstate liquidity arrangement.
+At the moment Borgata Poker is live in New Jersey and Pennsylvania, but these states are not currently part of any interstate liquidity arrangement.

 However, the situation is very fluid, and the recent First Circuit ruling has renewed hope that pooled liquidity could be just around the corner.